DavidsonGroup/flexiplex/scripts/usage.md

 ```

 ## Installation
-The script is designed to be minimal and depends on only `numpy`, `pandas`. `matplotlib` is optional, and is used for the graphing functionality.
+The script is designed to be minimal and depends on only `numpy` and `pandas`. `matplotlib` is optional, and is used for the graphing functionality.

 ```bash
 $ wget -O https://github.com/DavidsonGroup/flexiplex/blob/filters/scripts/filter-barcodes.py